tidyverse/tidyverse.org/content/articles/2018-07-carpe-talk.markdown

 ## Wild-caught and crowd-sourced examples

 We solicited submissions from the community of talks that exemplified various aspects of good marketing.
 The response was fantastic and, indeed, proved to be too much to summarize here.
 So instead we encourage you to mine [this issue thread](https://github.com/tidyverse/tidyverse.org/issues/182) for inspiration.
-There are specific examples, complete with hyperlinks, of lots of different mechanics.
+There are specific examples, complete with hyperlinks, of many different implementations of the recommendations here.

 ## Thanks and additional resources

 Special thanks to Maëlle Salmon.
 In addition to weighing in on the [GitHub thread](https://github.com/tidyverse/tidyverse.org/issues/182), she provided several general suggestions that are incorporated above.
+We thank everyone who contributed to or was nominated in the [GitHub thread](https://github.com/tidyverse/tidyverse.org/issues/182) for making their work publicly available.

 Recommended resources on talk preparation and the value of marketing and networking in data science: